 Any convex objects can be used when creating custom collisions, convex objects are any completely closed convex 3D shape.
 For example, as seen in my video above a box/cube can also be a convex object.

-Replacing the default third person Unreal character with your own custom creation
+Animations and replacing the default third person Unreal character

-The below tutorial replaces the default unreal character but maintains all blueprints and animations which are transfered:
+The below tutorial replaces the default unreal character but maintains all blueprints and animations which are transferred: